-Without bragging, I can say about myself that I am a VPN connoisseur, so allow me to give you two suggestions to start with.
+Without bragging, I can say that I am a VPN connoisseur, so allow me to give you two suggestions to start with.

-First suggestion will be for a VPN for PCs and laptops, and the second one will be for a mobile VPN.
-I hope that you’re not surprised to find out that it is important to use a VPN on your mobile devices too.
+The first suggestion will be for a VPN for PCs and laptops, and the second one will be for a mobile VPN.
+I hope you’re not surprised to find out that it is important to use a VPN on your mobile devices.
 This is mandatory as, during a day, you use your phone more often than you use your laptop.

-In my opinion, Express VPN is in the top 3 VPN providers in 2019.
-It has great apps, but the price can be a little bit too spicy for some Internet users.
+In my opinion, Express VPN is in the top 3 VPN providers in 2021.
+It has great apps, but the price can be a little bit too spicy for some Internet users, yet it’s worth every penny.
 However, this provider is offering a 30 days free trial (credit card required).

 Their Windows VPN app is super simple yet complex.
 The connection process runs simple.

 You have a generous list of servers and a decent number of protocols.
-When I say decent, I actually mean that you are not allowed to use unicorn VPN protocols like Shadowsocks or Stealth VPN.
+When I say decent, I actually mean that you are not allowed to use unicorn VPN protocols like Shadowsocks or Stealth VPN (obfuscated VPN protocol).

 What I love about ibVPN is perseverance.
 Man, this provider will never say no to challenges.
 Just take a closer look at its website.
-Several advanced features will hit you.
+Several advanced features will hit you (Double VPN, Kill Switch, leak protection).
 Should you be curious to check their Windows client, maybe you’ll be confused.
 The app is super-advanced, and it might cause you a bit of shock if you’re a VPN newbie.